 Uptime is the measure of the online time of web hosting (without going offline).
 It is majorly represented in a percentage format and calculated monthly.
 So if a hosting server is continuously serving the connection throughout a month, then it means that it has 100% uptime.
 So, the higher the uptime, the better the web hosting company.
 However, getting 100% uptime always is not possible in a real-world scenario.

 - It makes your online brand reliable for customers

 - Higher uptime means maximum profit to your business

 - High uptime means better search engine appearance

-Uptime is a most critical factor while choosing a web hosting company.
-It doesn’t matter how feature rich is your web hosting company because, in the end, it always comes down to Uptime.
+Uptime is the most critical factor while choosing a web hosting company.
+It doesn’t matter how feature-rich is your web hosting company because, in the end, it always comes down to Uptime.
 Think it like this way, your web hosting is performing great and can handle a lot of traffic very well, however, due to low uptime, it is going offline frequently.
-In this case, your readers/customers may not like it very much, and in general, you may end up by losing them.
+In this case, your readers/customers may not like it very much, and in general, you may end up losing them.
 That is why Uptime has become an important factor in online growth because nobody likes to visit an offline page.

 How Good is 99.9% Uptime Guarantee?

 Let’s assume that a web hosting company has a 99.9% uptime guarantee; however, that does not necessarily mean that they are committed delivering that much uptime.
 Various other factors impact uptime such as schedule maintenance of servers, the physical crashing of servers, outage, etc. So this downtime is never mentioned in the “uptime guarantee,” and you may find it in the terms and condition area of a web host.